Computed Tomography (CT) Certificate, Credit Certificate

 - apply knowledge and skills from the biological, physical, social, and behavioral sciences to perform Computed Tomography;

-- produce detailed cross sectional images that can be used to diagnose diseases and disorders; and
+- explain how to produce detailed cross-sectional anatomy images that can be used to diagnose disease and disorders; and

-- demonstrate the skills necessary to perform as an entry-level Computed Tomography technologist.
+- describe the skills necessary to perform as an entry-level Computed Tomography technologist.

 The Computed Tomography program is designed to provide the working Radiologic Technologist with the theoretical background and documented clinical experience necessary to sit for the Computed Tomography registry examination offered by the American Registry of Radiologic Technologists (ARRT).